oakhamcommunitytheatre/oct-constitution/README.md

 <a name="a5s1"/>

 **Section I –** General membership has only one requirement - that the applicant be interested in building theatre and the dramatic arts in the Ryerson Community.
-Once an applicant has attended an RCT event, such as a scene study, pub night, or end-of-year show, they are considered a member of RCT and will be treated with the respect and consideration that entails.
+Once an applicant has attended an OCT event, such as a scene study, pub night, or end-of-year show, they are considered a member of OCT and will be treated with the respect and consideration that entails.

 <a name="a5s2"/>

-**Section II -** A formal member (able to vote in the event of a general election for executive appointment which is not, at this time, how RCT appoints members - [see Article VI, Section IV](#a6s4)) of RCT must have either attended the majority of or contributed greatly to RCT events (such as the scene studies/acting workshops).
+**Section II -** A formal member (able to vote in the event of a general election for executive appointment which is not, at this time, how OCT appoints members - [see Article VI, Section IV](#a6s4)) of OCT must have either attended the majority of or contributed greatly to OCT events (such as the scene studies/acting workshops).
 As well, a member is considered formal if they have acted as a Producer in a play or made a major contribution in some other way (Front-of-House, Backstage Crew, Technical Staff, Graphic Design, etc.)

 <a name="a5s3"/>

-**Section III** – A person may be black-listed (barred) from attending RCT events or acting as a Producer at any time.
+**Section III** – A person may be black-listed (barred) from attending OCT events or acting as a Producer at any time.
 However, in order to do so, a significant majority of members on the Executive Board must be in agreement.
 In the event that no significant majority exists, the Artistic Director has final say.

 1. The black-listed person must be informed of their black-list status
 2. A person may not be black-listed for more than one season without review by the next season's executive board (during the review, the person must be treated as if they are not currently blacklisted and decisions made as per the above section rules ([Section III](#a5s3)).
 3. All executive members ([defined in Article VI](#a6)) must be informed of members who are blacklisted or were blacklisted for the last season.
-4. RCT&#39;s Executive Board may not intentionally withhold information about an ex-member&#39;s blacklisting if it is requested by any member, formal or otherwise, but is not required to volunteer the information
+4. OCT&#39;s Executive Board may not intentionally withhold information about an ex-member&#39;s blacklisting if it is requested by any member, formal or otherwise, but is not required to volunteer the information

 <a name="a6"/>